-I include a blade, tooth care, blister prevention, krazy glue, and over the counter meds for stomach issues, allergies, fever, and pain.
+I include a blade, tooth care, blister care and prevention, krazy glue, and over the counter meds for stomach issues, allergies, fever, and pain.
 A whistle and mirror are essential emergency signaling equipment, while a needle, thread, and duct tape will cover most gear repair.

 With the trail more crowded than ever, following Leave No Trace rules matters.
 The lowest impact way to poop is in the numerous privies next to shelters on the AT.
 If that’s not an option, thru-hiking potty trowels like the Deuce of Spaces weigh 0.5 oz and make digging a cathole the easiest part of the day.
 Be sure to pack out used toilet paper.

 Despite what you’ve heard, a good water filter is essential to prevent against waterborne illness on the crowded AT corridor.
 I like the Sawyer Squeeze filter, which easily screws onto a Smartwater bottle or can be used as an inline filter with a hose and bladder hydration system.
 It’s light weight and long life (a million gallons!) make it a near ubiquitous choice among thru-hikers.